ClojureBridge/curriculum/outline/app.md

     (def response (parse-json (:body (client/get base-path {:query-params query-params}))))

 Look at the result of the API call.
+Notice the format of the result.
+See how each country has its own section surrounded by {}.
+Each country has its own data such as longitude and latitude.
 There are two parts to each result.
+Metadata is data about data.
+The metadata here are things like the number of results.
 Define a var to hold the metadata part.

     (def metadata (first response))

-Define a var to hold the results.
+Define a var to hold the actual results.

     (def results (second response))

-Put all of the above together into a function.
+Put all of the above together into a function called get-api.
+You will need two parameters to the function to hold the path in the API you are calling (such as "/countries") and any additional query parameters that need to be added to the API URL.
+You can put all of the above pieces into the let part of the function.
+You need: base-path, query-params, response, metadata, and results.
+Then return a map with keys :metadata and :results, each of which has that corresponding value.

     (defn get-api
       "Returns map representing API response."